drbenmorgan/cmake-compile-features/README.md

 # Noted issues
 ## Intel support
-Appears that there isn't support for compile features of Intel compiler.
+Appears that there isn't support for compile features or header detection on the Intel compiler.
 Need to find out if an extension can be provided, or whether we have to wait for upstream CMake to support this.

 ## Compiler vs Library Features
 Difference between *compiler* features and *library* features.
 CMake's